JGR Class 8620: In popular culture

+KATO have made models in N gauge of the 8620 in the Tohoku region as well as SL Hitoyoshi in a special 4-car limited edition boxed set.
+Plarail have also depicted the 8620 in the form of SL Hitoyoshi and SL Aso Boy.

 The Class 8620 has made appearances in notable forms of Japanese media.
-Maitetsu, a visual novel developed by Lose about anime girls paired with locomotives as "Raillords."
-Hachiroku being the raillord of class leader No.8620 is the main heroine of the novel.
-The Class 8620's popularity would rise when the locomotive would be featured in the anime movie Demon Slayer: Mugen Train, taking place on a train pulled by a JGR Class 8620, modeled after the real No.8620 on display at the Ome Railway Park.
+Maitetsu, a visual novel developed by now-disbanded visual novel developer Lose, featuring anthropomorphic depictions of steam locomotives known as "Raillords".
+Hachiroku, a depiction of class leader No. 8620, is the main heroine of the novel.

+The Class 8620's popularity would rise when the locomotive would be featured in the movie Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train, taking place on a train pulled by the Mugen Train, modeled after the real No. 8620 on display at the Ome Railway Park.
+The two operational Class 8620s, 8630 and 58654, were cosmetically modified to match the train as seen in the movie and operated with these cosmetic modifications.